1. Home>

 Criar in the Indicative Past Perfect

 The Indicative Past Perfect of criar is used to talk about actions that happened before another action in the past.
-For example, "había criado", meaning "I had raised".
+For example, "había criado", meaning "I had reared".

 In Spanish, the Indicative Past Perfect is known as "El Pretérito Pluscuamperfecto".